DerBrunoIR/SystemGoverner/README.md

     - `Try`: Ignore exceptions from encapsulated state
     - `Invert`: Swap `install` and `uninstall` method
     - `From`: Temporally install dependency state to install another target state
-    - `Breakpoint`: Enters a breakpoint before accessing encapsulated state
+    - `Breakpoint`: Enters a breakpoint before accessing the encapsulated state.
     - `Print`: just prints a message, has no encapsulated state
 - Classes for **changing Ubuntu systems**:
     - `Command`: A state described by shell commands for installation, uninstallation and detection
     - `Dpkg`: State to install Debian packages from an archive
     - `Apt`: State to install apt packages
     - `Snap`: State to install snap packages
-    - `Flatpak`: State to install flatpak packages
+    - `Flatpak`: State to install Flatpak packages
     - `Pip`: State to install pip packages
     - `GitClone`: State to clone git repositories
     - `AddAptRepository`: State to add apt repositories